moustafamaher13/shoppingapp_kinglook/README.md

 Update1: i have changed the app to start from SignUp page i have used and created conditions for the password and email enterance

+Update2: i have added the fade out animation

 Thank you and looking forward to hearing your positive feedback